AyushPandey003/mausamog/README.md

 MausamOG is a GenAI-powered monsoon preparedness and citizen assistance command center.
 It helps citizens build a localized safety plan, track emergency readiness, inspect city alerts, get route-aware travel advice, and ask a multilingual monsoon safety assistant for practical guidance.

-The app is built with Next.js App Router, Server Actions, TypeScript, Neon Postgres, Drizzle ORM, Upstash Redis, Google Gemini, Gmail OAuth, Mapbox, Tailwind CSS, Zod, and Vitest.
+The app is built with Next.js App Router, Server Actions, TypeScript, i18next, React i18next, Neon Postgres, Drizzle ORM, Upstash Redis, Google Gemini, Gmail OAuth, Mapbox, Tailwind CSS, Zod, and Vitest.

 ## What It Does

 - Generates personalized monsoon preparedness plans from city, pincode, landmark, household, language, flood-risk, and travel context.
 - Shows a readiness dashboard with active alerts, checklist progress, local resources, and the latest AI-generated plan.
 - Provides a multilingual assistant for concise citizen-safety answers.
+- Supports persistent UI language switching across English, Hindi, Kannada, and Tamil using i18next.
 - Creates travel advisories for routes and travel modes during monsoon conditions.
 - Displays localized alert markers on a Mapbox-powered risk map.
 - Supports magic-link login/signup through Gmail OAuth, with demo-link fallback when email is not configured.